 - Bring a large pot of water to a boil.

 - Meanwhile, make the green chili cheese sauce: whisk the butter and flour together in a large sauce pan over medium-high heat until smooth and bubbly.
 Once bubbly, cook ~1-2 minutes to form a roux.
 Slowly whisk in the milk and cook, stirring constantly, until milk is very warm and just starting to give off a bit of steam.
 Remove from the heat and whisk in 2 cups shredded cheese and sour cream until smooth.
 Add 1 teaspoon of salt.
 Stir in the green chilies.
-Taste for seasoning and add more salt if necessary (I'm a heavy salter).
+Taste for seasoning and add more salt if necessary.

-- Add a handful of salt to the boiling water.
-Add the pasta and cook according to package directions to al dente.
+- Add the pasta to the boiling water and cook according to package directions to al dente.
 Drain and add to the green chili cheese sauce.
-Pour all into a large casserole dish (I used a lasagna dish).
+Pour all into a large casserole dish.
 Top with the remaining 2 cups shredded cheese.